 XtraDB/InnoDB File Format

-Until MariaDB 10.3, XtraDB/InnoDB could store files in two formats, Antelope and Barracuda.
+Currently, XtraDB/InnoDB can store files in two formats, Antelope and Barracuda.
 The innodb_file_format server system variable determines the file format.
-Before MariaDB 10.2, by default it was set to Antelope.
-As setting the default to Barracuda could cause replication problems in certain cases when upgrading, the default format in MariaDB was Antelope until MariaDB 10.2.
-From MariaDB 10.2, the default is Barracuda, and the ability to use Antelope was deprecated.
+By default it is set to Antelope.
+The default between MariaDB/MySQL 5.5.0 and 5.5.6 was Barracuda, but this could cause replication problems in certain cases when upgrading, so the default format since MariaDB/MySQL 5.5.7 has reverted back to Antelope.

 Each tablespace is tagged with the id of the most recent file format used by one of its tables.
 All versions of XtraDB/InnoDB can read tables that use an older file format.
 However, it can not read from more recent formats.
 For this reason, each time XtraDB/InnoDB opens a table it checks the tablespace's format, and returns an error if a newer format is used.

 This check can be skipped via the innodb_file_format_check variable.
 Beware that, is XtraDB/InnoDB tries to repair a table in an unknown format, the table will be corrupted!
 This happens on restart if innodb_file_format_check is disabled and the server crashed, or it was closed with fast shutdown.

 To downgrade a table from the Barracuda format to Antelope, the table's